 ADN – Associate Degree In Nursing

 What does the “ADN” nursing degree stand for?
 The ADN degree stands for “Associate Degree in Nursing.”
 The ADN program prepares students with a career-focused curriculum directing one to a career as a Licensed Practical Nurse (LPN) or a Registered Nurse (RN).
 The ADN nursing degree is typically a two-year program.
 For the most part, the ADN degree is a technical degree that will prepare you for an entry-level nursing position once you pass the NCLEX exam.

+What is an ADN program and its coursework?
 Depending on the area of focus you have chosen, specific courses may vary; however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.